Quite-Right/NextJS/README.md

-# Next.js
+# Next JS
-Playground to study main concepts of next.js
+Playground to learn basic features of Next.JS